-As an accountant and CDFA™, I have been involved in many cases of tracing the separate property of an individual spouse throughout a marriage.
-One such case involved almost $2 million in deposits over a ten-year period in 13 different accounts.
-The scope of the assignment was to show that the community did not have an interest in one particular bank account, regardless of how the title was held.
+As an accountant and CDFA™, my firm has been involved in many cases of tracing the separate property of an individual spouse throughout a marriage.
+One such case involved almost two million dollars in deposits over a ten-year period in thirteen different accounts.
+The scope of the assignment was to show that the community did not have an interest in one particular bank account, regardless of how title was held.

-Although this process can seem tedious and overwhelming, my firm has compiled a list of tasks that make the tracing faster and easier.
-We used the following process to resolve the above-mentioned case, and it represents the general system used in all cases.
+While this process can seem tedious and overwhelming, we have compiled a list of tasks, which make the tracing faster and easier.
+The following process was followed in resolving the above-mentioned case, and represents the general system used in all cases:

 Once all of these tasks are completed, step back and look at the work and ask: “Does this make sense?”
 When I reviewed my work, looking at the total traceable funds and compared it to the community standard of living, I was able to show the funds were not community (owed by both the husband and wife).